 Is the Bible a myth or just a nice story?
 Has the Bible been changed thousands of times into something unrecognizable?

 Many skeptics seem to think so.
 “Someone probably just made up the Bible.
-It’s just a nice story like Santa Clause.”
+It’s just a nice story like Santa Claus.”

 Catholic Truth: Why not?